 Participants.
-A total of 248 undergraduates at the University of Caen, France who were in an introductory psychology course participated in the experiment.
+A total of 248 undergraduates at the University of Caen, France, who were in an introductory psychology course participated in the experiment (De Neys et al., 2013).

 Materials.
-Participants were asked to solve the famous bat and ball problem (Frederick, 2005) as well as a control version of the same problem.
+Participants were asked to solve the famous bat-and-ball problem (Frederick, 2005) as well as a control version of the same problem.
 The original (conflict) version of the problem is phrased this way: